johandersson/.LOG-hog/src/README.md

 A secure, feature-rich Java Swing logging application.

 ## Security
-**Security Rating: HIGH (9.0/10)** - Enterprise-grade encryption with AES-256-GCM, PBKDF2 key derivation, progressive delays, and enforced password strength.
+**Security Rating: HIGH (9.5/10)** - Enterprise-grade encryption with AES-256-GCM, PBKDF2 key derivation, progressive delays, enforced password strength, automatic secure backups, and comprehensive input validation.
 Suitable for sensitive personal and professional data.

 ## Purpose
 The purpose of .LOG-hog is to enable quick note-taking.
 Upon opening, the screen focuses directly on the editor window for immediate writing.
 After composing your note, press Ctrl+S or click Save to clear the text field and save the entry into a dated log.
 This clearing allows you to write a new log entry right away, facilitating rapid and efficient note-taking.